Discover Jesus \ Events \One Day Alone with God

 Jesus spent a lot of this day with John, engaging in open conversations about matters pertaining to both the present world and the eternal realm.
 During their discussions, John told Jesus how much he wished to be older so that he could have been an apostle.
 Nevertheless, he expressed his immense gratitude for the opportunity to accompany them.
 In response, Jesus cautioned the young man against becoming disheartened by upcoming events and reassured him that he would survive to become a powerful messenger of the kingdom.

 During part of this day alone with God, John Mark wanted Jesus to tell him more about how he knew that he would grow up to be a "mighty messenger of the kingdom."
 Jesus proceeded to explain to John how he knew John would be loyal and true.
 This is a beautiful treatise on the value of a good upbringing in a loving home.
+Jesus said:

 This conversation between Jesus and John Mark continued for more than an hour.
 The Master proceeded to explain to John how a child relies entirely on their parents and the home environment for their initial understanding of intellectual, social, moral, and even spiritual matters.
 The family, in the eyes of a young child, represents their first exposure to both human and divine relationships, and thus plays a crucial role in shaping their worldview.
 The child's early impressions of the universe are formed through the care provided by their mother, while their initial understanding of the heavenly Father is derived from their earthly father.
 The subsequent life of a child is greatly influenced by their early experiences and emotional development within the family, impacting their overall happiness, ease, and difficulties.
 The first few years of existence have a profound and lasting impact on an individual's entire future.